brett-larson-alation/agent-rebuild-public/README.md

 ## 🚀 Two-Script Approach

-This repository provides **two separate scripts** to eliminate complexity and ensure each user gets exactly what they need:
+This repository provides **two separate scripts** to reduce complexity:

 ### Choose Your Script: